sixty-nine/blinkt/README.md

  * /clear    - will clear the LEDs
  * /rainbow  - will run the rainbow.py example
  * /larson   - will run the larson.py example
  * /cpu-load - will run the cpu-load.py example
+ * /mem-load - will run the mem-load.py example
+ * /graph - will run the graph.py example

 ## Pimoroni library abstraction